Sermon on Matthew 13:1-9,18-23

 18 “Listen then to what the parable of the sower means: 19 When anyone hears the message about the kingdom and does not understand it, the evil one comes and snatches away what was sown in their heart.
 This is the seed sown along the path.
 20 The seed falling on rocky ground refers to someone who hears the word and at once receives it with joy.
 21 But since they have no root, they last only a short time.
 When trouble or persecution comes because of the word, they quickly fall away.
 22 The seed falling among the thorns refers to someone who hears the word, but the worries of this life and the deceitfulness of wealth choke the word, making it unfruitful.
 23 But the seed falling on good soil refers to someone who hears the word and understands it.
 This is the one who produces a crop, yielding a hundred, sixty or thirty times what was sown.”

 There are many times in our life when we are told to listen.
 It might be a parent, telling us to listen to the instructions that they are giving.
-It might be a teacher who wants to make sure we got the directions correct.
-It might be a coach who wants to get our attention, because he wants to be sure you get the play right.
+It might be a teacher who wants to makes sure we got the directions correct.
+It might be a coach, who wants to get our attention, because he wants to be sure you get the play right.
 It might be a boss, who does not want to have to explain things over again.
 They may say things like, “Listen up.”
 Usually, when we are told to listen up, that means something important is going to be told to us.
-This morning, our Savior says, in essence, “Listen up,” when we read verse 9, “Whoever has ears, let them hear.”
+This morning, our Savior says, in essence, “Listen up,” when we read verse 9, “He who has ears, let him hear.”
 May we, with the help of the Holy Spirit, do just that.
 LET’S USE OUR EARS 1.
 To Listen Prayerfully, 2.
 To Listen Persistently, and 3.
 To Listen Attentively.

 In our text for this morning, Jesus uses a figure of speech called a parable.
 The parable was Christ’s foremost figure of speech and teaching tool.
 By means of this figure of speech, Jesus would take everyday occurrences and use them to teach a spiritual truth.
 In this instance, he uses a farmer going out into his field to sow some seed.
 Though he uses the same seed, he gets different results.
 The reason for this is that, in spite of his best efforts and skills, not all of the seed ended up in a prime spot.

 The first place that Jesus mentions is a path.
 “As he was scattering the seed, some fell along the path, and the birds came and ate it up.”
-(Verse 4) Since the dirt on the path had been packed down by travelers, the seed couldn’t penetrate and so the birds came and ate the seed.
-Jesus explains what he means in verse 19, “When anyone hears the message about the kingdom and does not understand it, the evil one comes and snatches away what was sown in their heart.
+Since the dirt on the path had been packed down by travelers, the seed couldn’t penetrate and so the birds came and ate the seed.
+Jesus explains what he means in verse 19, “When anyone hears the message about the kingdom and does not understand it, the evil one comes and snatches away what was sown in his heart.
 This is the seed sown along the path.”
 These are people who have hardened their hearts, so that when the message about Jesus is proclaimed to them, it falls on deaf ears.

 We have seen many instances of this as Jesus dealt with the people of his day.
-They saw the miracles that Jesus did but could see nothing beyond the display of power.
+They saw the miracles that Jesus did, but could see nothing beyond the display of power.
 They heard the words, but refused to accept that he had the authority to speak as he did.
-They heard the words but refused to believe.
+They heard the words, but refused to believe.
 It was these people, Jesus said, who were fulfilling the words of the prophet Isaiah, “You will be ever hearing but never understanding; you will be ever seeing but never perceiving.”
 Because they refused to believe, the devil came and took away what they heard.

 We see the same thing happening in our world today when people hear the message about Jesus Christ.
 Many look at it as so much foolishness.
 All this talk about God and his Son is not what intelligent people can believe.
 The fact that someone had to die for sins, which really are not more than human flaws, is not something that they can ascribe to.
 As far as a resurrection from the dead, that is just ridiculous.
 Everyone knows that when you die, that is the end.
 Besides all of this, I want to be my own person and make up my own rules.
 I don’t want someone to tell me what I can and cannot do.
 They refuse to believe, and Satan comes and snatches away the word from them.